Concerts on Bonnie Branch

 What Is A House Concert?

-A house concert is pretty much what it sounds like: a concert in someone's home rather than in an auditorium or a pub.
-They're a great way for independent artists to perform their music, meet some new people and even make a little money to support themselves.
+A house concert is pretty much what it sounds like: a concert in someone's home rather than in an auditorium, café or a pub.
+They're a great way for independent artists to perform their music, meet some new people and even make a little money (or a lot!) to support themselves.
 And it's a fantastic way for music lovers to hear great musicians without the noise and smoke of some dark and smelly bar.
 And best of all, you can talk to the musician during the show and ask questions about them and their music.
 I try to make an evening out of each concert, with conversation, music, old friends and new, and a very relaxed atmosphere.

 Why do I host house concerts?
 To be honest, for selfish reasons.
 First and foremost, I want to hear some great music in the privacy of my own home and get a chance to talk to the musicians about their art.
 Next, I also like the idea of supporting independent musicians as they tour.
 And finally, there's always the thought that maybe one day one of these musicians will make it big and I'll be able to say, "I knew them way back when..." and have the pictures to prove it!
 So please, come and enjoy a show with me.